Detroit Secondhand Jewelry Bond: A Comprehensive Guide

 How Much Does the Detroit Secondhand Jewelry Bond Cost?

-The Detroit Secondhand Jewelry bond costs just $100 per year.
+The Detroit Secondhand Jewelry bond costs just $100 per year or $10 per month.

 Who is Required to Purchase the Bond?